 Espen Tandberg, manager of sales and technical sales support at Rolls-Royce Marine Services, Kristinehamn, Sweden

-Built in 2004 for Cunard Line at a cost of $800 million – the most expensive cruise ship ever built – and christened by Britain’s Queen Elizabeth II, the QM2 includes all the usual and superlative features lavish interiors, food and entertainment galore and a pampering crew.
-The keys to sailing the seas in such style are the four 290-ton podded electric propulsors (two fixed and two swivelling, or azimuthing), each drawing 21.5 MW.
+Built in 2004 for Cunard Line at a cost of 800 million US dollars – the most expensive cruise ship ever built – and christened by the UK’s Queen Elizabeth II, the QM2 includes all the usual and superlative features lavish interiors, food and entertainment galore and a pampering crew.
+The keys to sailing the seas in such style are the four 260-tonne podded electric propulsors (two fixed and two swivelling, or azimuthing), each drawing 21.5 MW.
 The totally installed power would be enough to power a city of 300,000 people.

-The Rolls-Royce Mermaid pods give the QM2, at 148,528 GT (gross tonnage), precision maneuverability in port and a maximum speed of 30 knots about 35 miles per hour) at sea.
+The Rolls-Royce Mermaid pods give the QM2, at 148,528 GT (gross tonnage), precision manoeuvrability in port and a maximum speed of 30 knots (56 km/h) at sea.
 The QM2 power plant comprises four diesel and two gas turbines, the output power of which is converted into electricity that powers the complete ship.

 By being placed outside the ship, these “podded propulsors” – think propeller, motor and rudder wrapped into one – free up space that otherwise would have been occupied by shafts and other transmission systems, making more room, of course, for luxury amenities.

-The two azimuthing pods swivel 360 degrees, enabling the ship unparalleled sideways maneuverability.
+The two azimuthing pods swivel 360 degrees, enabling the ship unparalleled sideways manoeuvrability.
 The two fixed pods are used for thrust.
-All four pods have 20-foot-diameter high-skewed, fixed-pitch propellers for low noise level and low vibration level.
+All four pods have 6-metre-diameter, high-skewed, fixed-pitch propellers for low noise level and low vibration level.
 Inside the pods are a shaft and a stator, not unlike a toy electric motor, as well as, of course, bearings.
 (See sidebar.)